 Even with the technical and language expertise, how can one guarantee that localized Web sites track the English server on a continuous basis?
 Webmasters and content developers regularly update thousands of files and data.
 To be able to synchronize the localized sites to the English one requires a very detail oriented process.

-Welcome to the world of enterprise wide e-commerce framework tools.
+Welcome to the world of enterprise wide eCommerce framework tools.
 Companies are clamoring to provide software solutions to serve files and manage translation segments.
 They are customized database and RCS environments that track translatable segments, create connectors with translation environments and rebuild the localized files.

-When you are dealing with thousands of files that can be changing on a daily basis, it becomes almost impossible to track and maintain localized Web sites without the use of enabling framework solutions.
+When you are dealing with thousands of files that can be changing on a daily basis, it becomes almost impossible to track and maintain localized web sites without the use of enabling framework solutions.
 These solutions can either be acquired or internally implemented.
 But they have to be there.

 Mirrored Sites for Global Fast Access and Local Service

-One way to do this is to create servers in all the countries the e-commerce solution is provided for.
+One way to do this is to create servers in all the countries the global eCommerce solution is provided for.
 However, this process can be costly in hardware and maintenance expenditures.
 Another way is to outsource this requirement to third parties that are servicing companies in this area.
 Cloud-based hosting companies are providing a solution to their customers by having servers worldwide available to mirror their sites.
 For a fee, they host, manage and maintain the sites as necessary.

 Companies often win business by paying extra attention to the needs of their customers.
-Once an e-commerce site is successful in conveying that attention, it is proven to drastically cut down sales expenses.
+Once an eCommerce site is successful in conveying that attention, it is proven to drastically cut down sales expenses.
 Those who pay extra attention to details and invest up front win in the long run and save.

 Translation Company USA

-Want to sell your products worldwide?
+Whitepaper Going Global on a Shoestring?!Want to grow your business outside of your current markets?
 Request our complimentary whitepaper to learn more about how you can achieve international market penetration incrementally and judiciously.